getify/You-Dont-Know-JS/scope-closures/ch7.md

 And the fact that it's an optional optimization in the first place, rather than a requirement of the specification, means that we shouldn't just casually over-assume its applicability.

-In cases where a variable holds a large value (like an object or array) and that variable is present in a closure scope, if you don't need that value anymore and don't want that memory held, it's safer (from a memory usage perspective) to manually discard the value rather than relying on closure optimization and GC.
+In cases where a variable holds a large value (like an object or array) and that variable is present in a closure scope, if you don't need that value anymore and don't want that memory held, it's safer (memory usage) to manually discard the value rather than relying on closure optimization/GC.

 Let's apply a *fix* to the earlier `manageStudentGrades(..)` example to ensure the potentially large array held in `studentRecords` is not caught up in a closure scope unnecessarily: